faded-lair/awesome-c/README.md

   capabilities. [``Apache-2.0``][Apache-2.0]
 * [pspsdk][620] - An open-source SDK for PSP homebrew development.
 [Various licences][621].
 * [gear-lib][626] - Gear-Lib, C library for IOT Embedded Multimedia and Network. [``MIT``][MIT]
+* [Melon][166] - Melon is a generic cross-platform C library.
+  It contains many algorithms, data structures, functional components, scripting languages and practical frameworks, which can facilitate developers to quickly develop applications and avoid the dilemma of repeated wheel building. [``BSD-3-Clause``][BSD-3-Clause]

 ## Game Programming ##